iterative/gto/README.md

 ╘════════════╧═══════════╧══════════════╧═════════════════════╧══════════════╛
 ```

-To enable this workflow, you need to supply the `--lv` argument to `gto show`
+To enable this workflow, you need to supply the `--av` argument to `gto show`
 and `gto which` commands.
 Other commands behave the same way regardless of the
 approach you choose.